-All students with disabilities must participate in the District and State Assessments or in an alternate assessment if non-disabled students at the same age or grade are tested.
-It is anticipated that almost all students with disabilities will be able to participate in the standard District/State Assessments.
+All students with disabilities must participate in the District and state assessments or in an alternate assessment if non-disabled students of the same age or grade are tested.
+It is anticipated that almost all students with disabilities will be able to participate in the standard District/state assessments.

-If a student does not require classroom assessment accommodations in a subject area which is part of a District or State assessment, the student will take the assessment without accommodations in that subject area.
+If a student does not require classroom assessment accommodations in a subject area that is part of a District or state assessment, the student will take the assessment without accommodations in that subject area.

-If it has been determined a student cannot participate in the standard District/State Assessments even with accommodations, the student will take the Dynamic Learning Maps Alternate Assessment (DLM-AA)26.
-Under federal law, the DLM-AA is limited to only 1% of the students with disabilities population.
-The purpose of the DLM-AA is to measure progress of students with significant intellectual disabilities who cannot participate in State assessments even with accommodations and to ensure that educational progress of these students is included in the statewide accountability system at the individual school.
-District and State levels.
+If it has been determined a student cannot participate in the standard District/state assessments even with accommodations, the student will take the DLM-AA.38 Under federal law, the DLM-AA is limited to only 1% of the students with disabilities population.
+The purpose of the DLM-AA is to measure progress of students with significant intellectual disabilities who cannot participate in state assessments even with accommodations and to ensure that the educational progress of these students is included in the statewide accountability system at the individual school, district, and state levels.